claudioc/node-htmx-ts-starter-kit/README.md

 - dotenv
 - eslint with ts support (extends just the recommended rule set)
 - prettier and a bare-bone config
+- client's and server's own tsconfig which extends a base one

 ### Bonus
 - There is an example of how to write a HTMX extension